LeakyAbstractions/result/docs/index.md

 ## Adding Result to Your Build

-The library has no external dependencies and it is very lightweight.
+The library requires JDK 1.8 or higher.
+Other than that, it has no external dependencies and it is very lightweight.
 Adding it to your build should be very easy.

 Artifact coordinates:

 - Group ID: `com.leakyabstractions`
 - Artifact ID: `result`
 - Version: `{{ site.current_version }}`

-Additionally, if you require compatibility with older JDKs you may use these alternate versions:

-- `{{ site.current_version }}-jdk8`
-- `{{ site.current_version }}-jdk11`

 To add a dependency on _Result_ using [**Maven**](https://maven.apache.org/), use the following: